7 Ways to Secure Your Home Network

 Wi-Fi Protected Access 3 (WPA3) is the most recent and secure encryption in Wi-Fi 6 and Wi-Fi 6E routers.
 If you don’t have access to WPA3, Apple suggests using WPA2-AES (Advanced Encryption Standard) as your next-best solution, which all modern routers provide.

 Keep your devices up to date

-In order for your whole network to be secure, you want to make sure that every device on your network is secure as well.
+For your whole network to be secure, you want to make sure that every device on your network is also secure.
 The best way to do this is to keep all your devices updated.
 That means phones, computers, gaming consoles, smart home devices, printers, and everything else that uses an internet connection.

 Make sure to keep up with software updates and patches.
 Many routers have some built-in security features to scan your network and connected devices for vulnerabilities, so take advantage of that to ensure your connections stay secure.

 A virtual private network (VPN) is a network of remote servers that removes your location and other information when they forward your data to the destination.
 VPNs don’t increase your router’s security but instead hide the public internet addresses they use.